-Most people know that Twitter is a micro-blogging network of real-time posts that are limited to 140 characters or less, but few people understand how they might benefit from Twitter.
-The truth is that Twitter is used by many people for many different things.
+Most people know that Twitter is a microblogging network of real-time posts that are limited to 140 characters or less, but few people understand how they might benefit from Twitter.
+The truth is Twitter is used by many people for many different things.
 So what is Twitter, and why should you care?

-Watch the video to get a better idea of what Twitter is all about.
+Watch this video to get a better idea of what Twitter is all about.

 Today's Twitter is now less focused on What are you doing? and more about What’s going on?
 It has emerged as a source for discovery, with a focus on sharing relevant information and engaging in conversation.
 Many people now think of Twitter as a news source rather than a social network, using it for networking and discussion based on their own interests.

 Since launching in 2006, Twitter has seen incredible growth as more people have discovered its usefulness.
-According to a survey from the Pew Research Center’s Internet & American Life Project, 19% of online adults use Twitter (up from 8% in 2010), and that percentage grows to 35% among online adults aged 18-29.
+According to a survey from the Pew Research Center’s Internet & American Life Project, 19% of online adults use Twitter (up from 8% in 2010), and that percentage grows to 35% among online adults ages 18-29.
 There are always new people joining Twitter, so there's always a lot of interesting discussion to follow.

 - Twitter Apps Guide